gvellut/jncep/README.md

   -w, --whole             Flag to indicate whether the whole volume should be
                           regenerated when a new part is detected during the update
-  --help                  Show this message and exit.
+  -e, --force-events      Flag to use the events feed to check for updates --help                  Show this message and exit.
 ```